GokhanCihan/Library-Management-System/README.md

-# React + Vite
+# Library-Management-System

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
+Frontend client to manage CRUD operations for a library management system.

+## Live
+Client is alive and communicates with web service at https://gokhancihan-library-client.netlify.app

+## Tools and Technologies
+ - <strong>React JS</strong>
+ - <strong>Vite</strong>

+## Dependencies
+ - <strong>Axios</strong> for managing http requests and responses.
-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+ - <strong>React-dom</strong> for building user interface
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+ - <strong>React-router-dom</strong> for client-side routing